How to buy PepsiCo (PEP) shares in Australia

-PepsiCo, Inc is a beverages—non-alcoholic business with stocks listed in the US.
+PepsiCo Inc is a beverages-non-alcoholic business with stocks listed in the US.
 PepsiCo shares (PEP) are listed on the NASDAQ and all prices are listed in US Dollars.
-Its last market close was US$131 – a decrease of 1.65% over the previous week.
+Its last market close was US$159.97 – an increase of 0.73% over the previous week.
+Here's how to invest if you're based in Australia.

 How to buy shares in PepsiCo